Learning with Unmasked Tokens Drives Stronger Vision Learners: Introduction

 \section{Introduction}

 Triggered by successful transitions of Transformer~\cite{vaswani2017attention} into vision domains \cite{dosovitskiy2020vit, carion2020detr}, a plethora of effective training strategies for Transformer have emerged \cite{touvron2021deit,chen2021mocov3, caron2021emerging,mae,touvron2022deit}.
-Recent advances in masked image modeling (MIM) \cite{Bao2021beit, zhou2021ibot, mae, xie2021simmim} noticeably show great success in self-supervised learning (SSL) of Vision Transformers (ViT) by transferring the knowledge of masked language modeling \cite{devlin2018bert}.
-Conceptually, MIM tasks consist of two parts; randomly masking out a part of inputs (\eg, 75\% of input pixels); and predicting the masked inputs by the decoder.
+Recent advances in masked image modeling (MIM) \cite{Bao2021beit, zhou2021ibot, mae, xie2021simmim, dtm} noticeably show great success in self-supervised learning (SSL) of Vision Transformers (ViT) by transferring the knowledge of masked language modeling \cite{devlin2018bert}.
+Conceptually, MIM tasks consist of two parts: randomly masking out a part of inputs (\eg, 75\% of input pixels) and predicting the masked inputs by the decoder.
 This simple strategy enables a model to learn strong representations through the challenging task.

-However, MIM strategies often encounter challenges such as short-range dependency on attention and limited long-rage context of the whole image.
-For example, \citet{liu2022exploring} revealed that masked autoencoder (MAE) \cite{mae}, a state-of-the-art MIM method, exhibits shorter average attention distances.
-Furthermore, we can observe that the attention pattern by MAE reveals extremely local behavior (See Fig.~\ref{fig:attn_maps}).
-In other words, the MAE-trained attention mechanism less integrates information across the entire image pixels and tends to focus on specific input regions (See Fig.~\ref{fig:attn_mae}).
-This is presumably attributed to MIM, primarily dedicated to predicting low-level pixel details (\eg, color or texture) without a comprehensive understanding of less-regional information (\eg, the input structure or shape).
+However, MIM strategies often encounter challenges, such as local dependency on attention to understand the entire context of an image.
+For example, liu~\etal~\cite{liu2022exploring} revealed that Masked Autoencoder (MAE)~\cite{mae}, a state-of-the-art MIM method, exhibits shorter average attention distances.
+Furthermore, we observe that attention map patterns by MAE substantiate extremely local behavior (See Fig.~\ref{fig:attn_maps}) indeed.
+In other words, the MAE-trained attention mechanism integrates less information across all image pixels and tends to focus on specific input regions.
+This is presumably attributed to MIM-pretraining, primarily dedicated to predicting low-level pixel details (\eg, color or texture) without a comprehensive understanding of less-regional information (\eg, the input structure or shape).